indrabasak/spring-hateoas-example/README.md

 Spring HATEOAS Example
 ==================================
-This is an example of using TLS (Transport Layer Security) with Spring Boot.
+This is a simple example of using HATEOAS with Spring Boot.
+It contains examples on how to use `PagedResourcesAssembler`, `ResourceAssemblerSupport`, etc.
-In this example, TLS is enabled in both server and client.
-Basic Access Authorization is also enabled on the server side.

-### Build
+## Build
 To build the JAR, execute the following command from the parent directory:

 ```